Taking the Time to Do Keyword Research

 Your first step in using Google AdWords for keyword research is to create an AdWords account.
 In order to create an AdWords account, you have to start an advertisement campaign.
 Fortunately it is easy to get started, and easy to cancel the campaign as soon as it is up and running.

 Once inside, the page can look a little daunting.
 Sigh in relief because you don’t have to worry about 90% of the stuff on this screen.
 It almost all has to do with analytics of ads, tracking your ads, building ads, and the like.
-What you want is the tab that says “Tools” way up at the top.
-When you hit that you will get a little dropdown where you can access the keyword planner.
+What you want is the icon that looks like a wrench way up at the top.
+When you hit that you will get a little dropdown where you can access the keyword planner in a new window.

 Google has changed AdWords in the past year or so.
 It was pretty confusing before their change, but now it is perfectly straightforward.
 Once inside the keyword planner tool, you will see that there are three sections.
 You will want to “Search for new keywords using a phrase, website or category” or “Get search volume data and trends.”

 Click the dropdown for “Search for new keywords using a phrase, website or category” and plug in your keyword.
 I have chosen to use a broad long tail keyword of “Search Engine Optimization.”

 After you hit the “Get ideas” button, this is where things get a little more fun.
 The results will be a bar graph.
 This graph will show you how many people are searching for that specific word (or string of words) every month of the year.
 This is especially useful if you have a seasonal business like gardening, taxes, or something that has to do with the holidays.

 The best part, however, is if you scroll past the bar graph, and check out the “Ad group ideas” section.
 It is here that you will really see where people are focusing their efforts.